-In a typical experiment, commonly used elements to identify or measure the properties of particles are:

-- Scintillation counters, or scintillation detectors or just scintillators, for recording the passage of a charged particle, - Tracking chambers for measuring the position of a charged particle within the active volume of a detector, - Electromagnetic calorimeters for measuring the energy of electrons, positrons and photons, - Magnets to enable measuring the momentum of charged particles.
+Introduction The Beamline for Schools There are two types of setups for experiments with elementary particles: collider and fixed target configurations.
+In a Collider experiment (like experiments at the Large Hadron Collider (LHC)), accelerated particle beams travel at close to the speed of light before they are made to collide.
+In a fixed-target experiment, a beam of accelerated particles collides with a target at rest, which can be a solid, liquid, or gas.
+The Beamline for Schools (BL4S) experiment is of the fixed target type.
+The BL4S experiments will take place at one of the beam lines at the DESY II Test Beam Facility in Hamburg.
+Typical equipment In a typical experiment, commonly used elements to identify or measure the properties1 of particles are: - Scintillation counters, or scintillation detectors or just scintillators, for recording the passage of a charged particle, - Tracking detectors for measuring the position of a charged particle within the active volume of a detector, - Electromagnetic calorimeters for measuring the energy of electrons, positrons and photons, - Magnets to enable measuring the momentum of charged particles2.
 These detectors are electronic detectors: when a particle interacts with the detector, an analogue electrical signal is produced in different ways.
-In a Cherenkov detector or a scintillator, light is emitted and converted into an electrical pulse using a Photomultiplier.
+In a Cherenkov detector3 or a scintillator, light is emitted and converted into an electrical pulse using a Photomultiplier.
 In a gaseous Tracking chamber, ionization of the gas generates electrons that are multiplied in electric fields.
 The typical duration of the signals is 100 ns and the signal voltages are typically 100 mV to 1 V. The signals are sent to a readout system where they are digitized and eventually read out by a computer and stored to a hard disk.
 In solid-state detectors like silicon sensors, the particle generates electron / hole pairs along its trajectory.
-The generated charge is usually on the level of 20 000 electrons or less and is collected at the edge of the sensor.
-The signal is then digitized close to the sensor and readout by a computer.
+The generated charge is usually on the 1Like their path or momentum.